viparitakarani/nodejs_project/clientServerSSE/README.md

 # Firebase Node JS project
-This project  tries to implement the SSE client and server  using nodejs and C++
+This project  tries to implement the SSE client and server  using nodejs

 Based on: [alligator.io](https://alligator.io/nodejs/server-sent-events-build-realtime-app/)